 Securing the screen

 Televisions should be stored upright and elevated, meaning that you will want to have your flat screen stored between other items, or on top of a table or stand.
-If you aren’t able to find a spot to slide the television between two items than make sure to secure it against a wall.
-Again, bungee cord or rope will be helpful and we recommend placing one cord along the base of the unit and another along the top section of plastic framing (strive to avoid letting any cord or rope make contact with the screen, especially when those materials are being pulled taut to secure the unit).
+If you aren’t able to find a spot to slide the television between two items, then make sure to secure it against a wall.
+Again, bungee cord or rope will be helpful, and we recommend placing one cord along the base of the unit and another along the top section of plastic framing (strive to avoid letting any cord or rope make contact with the screen, especially when those materials are being pulled taut to secure the unit).
 Moreover, you will want to make sure to store the television with the screen facing away from the wall.

 Note the black rectangle above.
 This is an example of utilizing other items in your storage unit to protect your television.

 One final note: While I recommend keeping the original packaging I also understand the desire to recycle your old boxes to reduce clutter.
-So if you decide to get rid of the packaging, always make sure to keep the protective sleeve or other form of screen protector included with your television.
+So if you decide to get rid of the packaging, always make sure to keep the protective sleeve or another form of screen protector included with your television.
 These sleeves are the ideal barrier between your screen and the moving elements.

 Pictured: Flat screen packing sleeve

 Consult with one of our professional experts on how to couple television storage with your other storage needs.
-We always recommend thinking of ways to pack smart and maximize your storage space and our representatives would be glad to help you think through the best way to organize your unit!
+We always recommend thinking of ways to pack smart and maximize your storage space, and our representatives would be glad to help you think through the best way to organize your unit!